sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 It can also be scaled up or down with the following steps:

 **Note:** Be cautious when scaling up, as we can only scale up and down CPU/Mem but not disk.
-To avoid overprovisioning, only increase disk size when needed.
+To avoid over-provisioning, only increase disk size when needed.

 #### Increase/Decrease CPU and Memory